-Each parent who is liable for the pupil's offence(s) can be issued with a penalty notice, but this will usually only be the parent/parents who allowed the absence.
+Each parent who is responsible for the pupil's attendance can be issued with a penalty notice, but this will usually only be the parent/parents who allowed the absence.

 The payment must be made directly to the local authority.

-If the payment has not been made after 28 days, the local authority can decide whether to prosecute or withdraw the notice.
+If the payment has not been made after 28 days, the local authority can decide whether to prosecute or withdraw the notice (if the strict criteria to withdraw is met).